samstewart/resume/index.md

     * Acted as language and cultural liaison between US team and local team in a rural town in Burkina Faso
     * Wrote weekly reports for US team
-    * Managed finances of local team and coordinated funds with US team
+    * Managed finances of local team and coordinated funding with US team

 2013-2015
 :   **Contract Developer, Upsight Analytics (Portland, OR)**